analytics

 2. Building a data-driven culture

 Making data available is only half (and arguably the easier half) of the battle.
-Developing a data-driven culture is crucial for successful SaaS analytics.
+Building a data-driven culture is crucial for successful SaaS analytics.
 Encourage employees at all levels to embrace data and make data-backed decisions.
 Provide training and resources to enhance data literacy and analytics skills within your organization.
 Foster a collaborative environment where insights are shared and discussed across teams.
 Run meetings based on live data with tools like ThoughtSpot, similar to how Guidewire runs their management meetings.
 By nurturing a data-driven culture, you empower your entire organization to leverage analytics and drive meaningful business improvements.

 3. Implementing real-time monitoring and self service reporting